tgrib/tgrib.github.io/index.md

 - <a href="https://impa.br/3emmi/">3rd EMMI</a>, IMPA, Rio de Janeiro, Brazil.
 May 12.

 - <a href="https://impa.br/arquivo_base/eventos-do-impa/2023-2/15o-alga-algebra-comutativa-e-geometria-algebrica/">15th Algebraic Geometry and Commutative Algebra (ALGA)</a>, IMPA, Rio de Janeiro, Brazil.
 February 06-10.

+<h1>Teaching</h1>
+Since September 2023, I have been working as a Postgraduate Teaching Assistant at the University of Birmingham, for both guided study sessions and marking.
+The Modules I have assisted with are listed below.

+### Autumn 2025

+- Topology & Metric Spaces (marking and demonstration).

+- Sequences & Series (marking and demonstration).

+- Algebra & Combinatorics (demonstration only).

+### Spring 2025

+- Disability Support for Years 1 and 2.

+- Topology & Metric Spaces (marking and demonstration).

+- JBJI Algebra and Combinatorics (marking only).

+- JBJI Vectors, Geometry and Linear Algebra (marking only).

+### Autumn 2024

+- Disability Support for Years 1 and 2.

+- Topology & Metric Spaces (marking and demonstration).

+- Sequences & Series (marking and demonstration).

+- Algebra & Combinatorics (demonstration only).

+### Spring 2024

+- Real and Complex Analysis (marking and demonstration).

+### Autumn 2023

+- Year 1 - LaTeX Workshops (marking and demonstration).